phpearth/docs/articles/php-version-usage/index.md

+---
-# PHP version usage for october, 2014
+title: "PHP version usage for october, 2014"
+read_time: "2 min"
+updated: "february 3, 2015"
+group: "articles"
+permalink: "/articles/php-version-usage-october-2014/"
+layout: "article"
+---

 PHP 5.3 version has reached EOL (end of life) in [august, 2014][php-53], PHP 5.4 is already at the phase of receiving security fixes only and will reach EOL